Letov Š-16

 The Letov Š-16 was a single-engined twin-seat biplane aircraft used in the bomber and aerial observation roles.
 It was designed by Alois Šmolík and produced by the Czechoslovak aircraft manufacturer Letov Kbely.

 It was a broadly conventional aircraft, being largely composed of duralumin and steel while using straightforward and economic construction techniques.
 Its wing structure was somewhat unorthodox, having a lengthy portion of the spar that was largely unsupported, save for a form of strut bracing typically reserved for torpedo bombers.
 Separate models were developed for bomber and observation duties; however, there was little difference in their manufacture beyond their equipment fitout.

-The Š-16 performed its maiden flight in 1926. would be procured not only by the Czechoslovak Air Force but also by several export customers.
+The Š-16 performed its maiden flight in 1926.
+It would be procured not only by the Czechoslovak Air Force but also by several export customers.
 The aircraft was produced in various models, such as the Š-16J seaplane for Yugoslavia, the Š-16L for Latvia and the Š-16T for Turkey.